Yestercot at Yesterland.com Walt Disney World 1983, 2011, and 2025

 Journey Into Imagination, as both the pavilion and its main attraction were called, opened in 1982.
 The attractions were Journey Into Imagination, Magic Journeys in the Magic Eye Theater, and The Image Works.
 The sponsor was Kodak.

-Now simply called Imagination!, the pavilion lost its longtime sponsor in 2010.
-The attractions are now Journey Into Imagination With Figment, Captain EO starring Michael Jackson, and ImageWorks.
+The pavilion lost its longtime sponsor in 2010.
+Simply called Imagination!, the pavilion’s attractions in 2011 were Journey Into Imagination With Figment, a return engagement of Captain EO starring Michael Jackson, and a less impressive version of The Image Works called ImageWorks.

 Image for then and now article about Epcot